guardian/new-mm-encodings-endpoints/README.md

 You will need:
 - A recent version of Go, at least 1.11 but preferably 1.16 or 1.17
 - GNU make - this is normally available as standard on Mac or Linux and can be installed (usually via Cygwin) on Windows
+- The `jq` utility.
+Install this with your package manager or Homebrew
+- The AWS commandline tools, with working access credentials.

 To make sure everything is working, go to the root of this repository in your terminal and run:
 ```bash